EvrmoreOrg/evrmore-stratum-proxy/README.md

 <a name="windows"/>

 #### For Windows:
-A bat file is avaliable to auto install python and dependencies and generate another bat file to run the stratum.
+A bat file is avaliable to <b>auto install</b> python and dependencies and generate another bat file to run the stratum.
 1. Ensure your node is configured [as required](#node).
 2. (Re)start your node (the qt wallet works).
 3. Download this repo (https://github.com/EvrmoreOrg/evrmore-stratum-proxy/archive/refs/heads/master.zip)